ohtuprojekti-eficode/Amandus/documentation/backend.md

 - Start the development version locally and open GraphQL docs in `localhost:PORT/graphql`

 ### Testing

 Using configured setup:

 1. Start database in the background with:
    1. `sudo docker-compose -f docker-compose.test.yml build`
    2. `sudo docker-compose -f docker-compose.test.yml up`
 2. Go to `backend/` folder
-3. Run `yarn test:setup` to run migrations to test database
-4. Run `yarn test` to run tests
+3. Run `yarn test` to run tests
    1. This can be repeated as many times you wish

 Using own database

 1. configure your own postgresql database to run in localhost with the following connection URL = `'postgres://test:test@localhost:5432/test'`
 2. Go to `backend/` folder
-3. Run `yarn test:setup` to run migrations to test database
-4. Run `yarn test` to run tests
+3. Run `yarn test` to run tests
    1. This can be repeated as many times you wish

 Common errors:
 Delete test postgres volumes if something doesn't seem to work:

 1. `sudo docker-compose -f docker-compose.test.yml down --volumes`